whereisxi/hackwthebeat/README.md

 This is our hack with the beat project.
 (Xi Chen, James Williams)

 What is it?:
-  - it is a virtual piano which covers a single octive.
+  - it is a virtual piano which covers a single octave.

 How do use it?:
   - You can click on the keys using your mouse